 ACCIONA registered and identified 891 environmental incidents in 2022.
-Six of these involved considerable spills ( $> 0.5 \text{ m}^3$ in water $/ > 3 \text{ m}^3$ on soil) with a total volume of discharge of approximately 44 m.
+Six of these involved considerable spills (> 0.5 m^3 in water / > 3 m^3 on soil) with a total volume of discharge of approximately 44 m3.

 The management of the incidents and their subsequent repair, mitigation and/or offsetting was done in accordance with the company's environmental management.